esrel/SISL-poster/readme.txt

 definitions in the tex file preamble.
 Make sure to set date as empty (\date{}) to avoid it to be included into the header.

-As style require 2 logos, they are set using \logol{} and \logor{} commands for left and right logos respectively (provide path to image files).
+As style requires 2 logos, they are set using \logol{} and \logor{} commands for left and right logos respectively (provide path to image files).
 All image formats supported by graphicx package can be used.

-Once all these are defined envoking \makeptitle command within document environment will typeset the header.
+Once all these are defined calling \makeptitle command within document environment will typeset the header.

 --------------------------------------------------------------------------------